trxe/notes-blog/content/graphics-rendering/2_Geometric_Transformation_and_Viewing.md

     LightSpecular * MatlSpecular * pf;
 ```

-Basically move the computation from the vertex shader to the fragment shader
+Basically move the lighting computation from the vertex shader to the fragment shader.